 It seems that Chinese people do not have much confidence in smaller, domestic websites.

 First Test the Market on Google

-Baidu has a higher search share when users in China search for domestic information, and Baidu supposedly holds a roughly 80% share of the paid search market.
+Baidu has a higher search share when users in China search for domestic information, and Baidu supposedly holds roughly a 70% share of the paid search market.

 Therefore, many people might think paid search in China should start with Baidu first.

 This does not mean that one should only run paid search on Baidu though.

 This pie chart shows the traffic share from each search engine when Chinese users made purchases from a Japanese e-commerce site.

 The results are as follows: Baidu 55%; 360 Search 25%; Google 20%.